Heatmaps for the beta

 Details

-The functions exports three types of visualizations (see Hmsc::plotBeta):
+The functions exports three types of visualisations (see Hmsc::plotBeta):

 Mean